 In our most recent and most oddly shaped living room, we have foregone the couch idea altogether in favor of space-saving recliners.
 One is a hand-me-down from Luke’s grandmother, and the other is a double hand-me-down, acquired from another former roommate, who, sadly, did not record its genealogy further into history.
 In this new setup, the Bernstein Bears couch had to be relinquished and was passed on to my really tall cousin.
 I think this could be the beginning of a long-lasting relationship between him and the hand-me-down lifestyle.

 Although the current living room lacks couch-appropriate space, it lends itself very nicely to the presence of a bookshelf.
 As avid readers and collectors of books, we decided a bookshelf qualified to be our first real furniture purchase.
+We also considered to choose from a range of chaise lounge suites at Hunter Furniture.
 The perfect living room library.
 We could practically see it.
 So we marched into a furniture store wielding a debit card and found, right there, on the showroom floor…nothing.
 We repeated this process not once, not twice, but at least six times before deciding to build rather than buy.
 (I imagine this is what some homebuyers-to-be experience as they are tempted by the homebuilders’ commercials during their morning news.)

 We pulled all of our books out of their residence in storage tubs and began sorting.
 All the books that belonged in a series went in one stack, general fiction in another.
 Reference, religion, and old yearbooks were each separated into their own area of the living room, and we began to worry that we had too many books to fit the case after all.
 We ceremoniously placed the carefully chosen first titles on the shelf and then began working through the stacks.
 As our piles began to diminish, we realized that we had plenty of room and in fact were not able to fill the entire case.